Messionat45/brain-tumor-detector/README.md

 ### Runs the app in the development mode.

-1. Navigate to `frontend` folder and type `npm start` in terminal.
+1. Navigate to `frontend` folder and type `npm start` in Command Prompt.
-2. open another terminal.
+2. open another Command Prompt.
-3. Navigate to `backend` folder and type `node server.js` in terminal. or type `nodemon server.js`, it auto-restarts when files changes.
+3. Navigate to `backend` folder and type `node server.js` in Command Prompt. or type `nodemon server.js`, it auto-restarts when files changes.

 #### ``Thanks me later Shubham and Rudresh.``